 This means that the need for multiple databases is negated, along with masses of unwieldy spreadsheets.
 A properly managed ERP system brings calm from chaos, and means that everyone in a company, from the CEO downwards, can use common processes to access data and use it for whatever their role requires.

 Secure, centrally stored data is always up to date, complete, and ultimately, correct.
 This means that data integrity is assured and reports and statements that are put together will be less likely to contain errors or serious mistakes.
+ERP is especially important in financial management.
+This is why many businesses hire CPM consultancies like Holland Parker that provide OneStream software implementation solutions.
+OneStream Software is used to simplify financial consolidation, reporting, budgeting, planning, and operational analytics.

 The value of ERP for businesses of any size